About Your COM Card / Student ID

 - Misuse of your COM Card is a violation of the Student Code of Conduct.

 Frequently Asked Questions

-- Recent COLOR photo of head and shoulders ONLY – Typically this is a photo taken from 3-5 feet away
+- Recent color photo showing all of your head and shoulders – typically this is a photo taken from 3-5 feet away

 - No other visible people or objects

-- Photo taken in good lighting with no shadows or bright spots
+- Photo was taken in good lighting with no heavy shadows or bright spots

-Photos including any of the following will not be allowed and will be rejected:
+Photos including or demonstrating any of the following may be rejected:

 - Comical photos or photos with gestures

 - Group photos; photos with more than one person visible